Labor Relations

 The Employer and the Union acknowledge that his Agreement provides, through the Grievance Procedure, for an orderly settlement of grievances or disputes which may arise between the parties.
 Accordingly, the parties agree that the public interest requires the uninterrupted performance of all University services and to this end pledge to prevent or eliminate any conduct contrary to the objective.
 Therefore, during the life of this Agreement, the Employer will not cause a lockout of any of the employees as a result of a labor dispute, nor will the Union condone or authorize a work stoppage or any other curtailment of work in the bargaining unit.

-Any employee who would refuse to perform his or her duties may be subject to disciplinary action.
+Any employee who would refuse to perform their duties may be subject to disciplinary action.

 Return to top